GChuf/RCWM/README.md

 TODO (magic takes time):
 - copying files
-- creating directory junctions (mklink /D), hard links (mklink /H) and symbolic links [aka soft links] (mklink /J)
+- directory juntions for multiple files/folders
-- cmd/pwsh opened with admin priv
+- pwsh opened with admin priv
-- rmdir needs to work with admin priv
-- mvdir/rcopy also need to work with admin priv
 - adding other admin tools to right click in background
+- creating powershell .exe files to make some things faster/nicer
 - locking folders with passwords?
 - your suggestions